auth0/docs/articles/architecture-scenarios/application/web-saml/index.md

 Though Auth0 returns an access token to the user, the token itself is rarely used since there is no API against which the user is authenticated.
 :::

-ExampleCo also uses Tableau for its analytics purposes.
-While not all of ExampleCo's employees have access to this product, many do and the company takes advantage of Tableau's SAML SSO functionality.
-As such, our integration will need to be able to handle users who want to log in to the regular web app using their Tableau credentials.
+ExampleCo also uses SalesForce.
+While not all of ExampleCo's employees have access to this product, many do and the company takes advantage of SalesForce's SAML SSO functionality.
+As such, our integration will need to be able to handle users who want to log in to the regular web app using their SalesForce credentials.

-Furthermore, for those who choose to log in using Tableau, there will be information-rich profiles.
+Furthermore, for those who choose to log in using SalesForce, there will be information-rich profiles.
 We will want to extract details from these profiles and store them on the Auth0 profile (remember: never ask the user for something you already know, and there is an abundance of information available already from their Tableau profiles).
 We can then include such information in the SAML response.

 Finally, we will need to ensure that we've encrypted our SAML requests (for the purposes of this tutorial, we will include a discussions as to why or why you might not encrypt your requests), as well as implemented single logout.